 Joubert specializes in the development of mathematical methods, algorithms and software to help researchers solve science problems more quickly and effectively on advanced computer systems.
-He is currently the task lead for scientific library readiness for the ORNL Summit system.
+He is task lead for scientific library readiness for the ORNL Summit system.
 As member of the Center for Accelerated Application Readiness he developed the GPU-enabled Sn sweep code for the Denovo radiation transport application and is also part of the Summit application readiness team for the GTC fusion code.
-He is primary author of the CoMet comparative genomics code which scales to ExaOp performance on Summit.
+He is primary author of the Gordon Bell Award-winning CoMet comparative genomics code, world’s first science application to achieve ExaOp performance.
 His activities include mathematical algorithm development, mapping of algorithms to advanced computing hardware, application performance modeling and prediction, procurement support and application readiness for future leadership systems, application requirements gathering, procurement support and acceptance testing of OLCF systems.
 Previously he was developer of the LAMG algebraic multigrid solver code used by the LANL ASC program, developed linear solver algorithms and software for the R&D 100 Award-winning Falcon reservoir simulation code, and developed innovative Krylov solver methods and preconditioners for parallel computing systems.

 Joubert earned his Ph.D in Mathematics at the University of Texas at Austin.